-If your child has a potentially life threatening allergy to food, insect sting, latex, or other allergen, please be sure to have your child's health care provider complete an Allergy Action Plan for your child and provide the school with an EpiPen/autoinjector.
-A school nurse or other trained school employee may give the EpiPen/autoinjector according to the directions on the Allergy Action Plan.
+If your child has a potentially life-threatening allergy to food, insect sting, latex, or other allergen, please be sure to have your child's health care provider complete an Allergy Action Plan for your child and provide the school with an Epi Pen.
+A school nurse or other trained school employee may give the Epi Pen according to the directions on the Allergy Action Plan.

-But, what if your child has an allergic reaction for the very first time at school and has never been diagnosed with an allergy?
-New Albany- Floyd County school nurses are prepared to handle these potentially life threatening allergic reactions as well.
-If your child experiences a life threatening allergic reaction at school that involves severe swelling of lip, face, tongue, or throat, severe difficulty swallowing or breathing, or unconsciousness, 911 and a parent will be notified.
-A school nurse or trained school employee under the direction of a school nurse may use a lifesaving medication called an EpiPen/autoinjector according to orders from the medical advisor.
-If you do not want your child to receive the life saving measure of medication, please contact your school's nurse in writing.
+But what if your child has an allergic reaction for the very first time at school and has never been diagnosed with an allergy?
+New Albany-Floyd County school nurses are prepared to handle these potentially life-threatening allergic reactions as well.
+If your child experiences a life-threatening allergic reaction at school that involves severe swelling of lip, face, tongue, or throat, severe difficulty swallowing or breathing, or unconsciousness, 911 and a parent will be notified.
+If a school nurse is present, she may use a life-saving medication called an Epi Pen according to orders from the Floyd County Health Officer.
+If you do not want your child to receive the life saving measure of medication from an Epi Pen, please contact your school's nurse in writing.